Horserød camp

 Horserød Camp (also Horserød State Prison, Danish: Horserødlejren or Horserød Statsfængsel) is an open state prison at Horserød, Denmark located in North Zealand, approximately seven kilometers from Helsingør.
 Built in 1917, Horserød was originally a prison camp, and in local parlance the site is still referred to as Horserødlejren (The Horserød Camp).

 History

 The camp originally consisted of approximately 75 wooden barracks and was built in 1917 to confine Russian prisoners of war who were transferred from Germany and the Eastern front during the First World War.
-The first commander of Hörseröd was russ. colonel Vassili Gmelin, gormer officier of the Vacalry Imperial Guard (Uhlan seiner Majestët des Kaisers).

 After the war, the camp housed various kinds of refugees, and at one point was converted to a summer camp for school children from the slums of Copenhagen.

 World War II

 Between 19 April 1940 and 2 August 1941, 80 German immigrants were detained in groups in Horserød camp before being sent back to Germany.
 A court in Hamburg later sentenced 14 of them to capital punishment, while the rest were interned in Nazi concentration camps.